crate-ci/typos/README.md

 ```
 (run `typos --type-list` to see configured file types)

-If that doesn't catch the cases you can need, you can completely exclude some files from consideration:
+If you need some more flexibility, you can completely exclude some files from consideration:
 ```toml
 [files]
 extend-exclude = ["localized/*.po"]